maxidimi/Compilers-Assignments/README.md

 # Compilers-Assignments
-Repo for both 1st & 2nd projects of Compilers course, DIT UOA, Spring 2025.
+Repo for assignments of Compilers course, DIT UOA, Spring 2025.

-  - Dimitris Dimochronis <br>
+- Calculator based on LL1 grammar in Java and a translator to Java,
-  - sdi2100034 | 1115202100034 <br>
+- MiniJava parser, semantic analysis and offset calculations.

 More info about each project in their directories.